-As we approach the end of a summer that’s seen much of British Columbia affected by wildfires, small business owners have been forced to confront whether their business is disaster proof.
+As climate change continues to affect our province with extreme weather events, small business owners have been forced to confront whether their business is disaster proof.

 It’s only natural to shy away from confronting the worst-case scenario, but as a small business owner you’ve likely invested a huge amount of time, energy, and capital into your operation.
 You may also have employees relying on you for income and stability, so having a plan in place for natural disasters and emergencies should be considered a high priority.

 Depending on where your business is based, you may be at risk from different types of disaster.
 The Government of British Columbia lists the following 10 hazards as the ones most likely to affect businesses in the province:

 - Power Outages